DiligentGraphics/DiligentSamples/Samples/GLFWDemo/readme.md

 m_Window = glfwCreateWindow(Width, Height, Title, nullptr, nullptr);
 ```

+Initialization of the render device and device context is performed similar to other examples (see Tutorial00 for instance).

-To create a swapchain we need to initialize the `NativeWindow` structure.
+To create a swapchain, we need to initialize the `NativeWindow` structure.
+To
-Include `glfw3native.h` and set native window handles to the `NativeWindow`.
+get native handles, we will use the appropriate platform-specific GLFW function:

 ```cpp
 #if PLATFORM_WIN32
     Win32NativeWindow Window{glfwGetWin32Window(m_Window)};